My basic DSLR guide for beginners to taking a good shot.

 I've talked about the benefits of controlling your shutter speed and why choosing your aperture can be beneficial.
 Well, with Manual mode, you can have your cake and eat it too.
 That is to say, you can control both.

 Suppose you want to shoot a cyclist riding past, but you don't want the "stuff" behind him or her to be cluttering your shot.
 Well, it's actually quite easy.
 Set your shutter speed to a number you would expect would be reasonable for a moving target, and an aperture that would blur your background.
-I would likely go with 1/1000th shutter speed or perhaps higher, and an aperture of around 5.6.
+I would likely go with 1/1000th shutter speed or perhaps higher, and an aperture of around f 5.6.
 If you have left your ISO setting on Automatic, it will evaluate your settings and set an ISO number automatically that will give you what it thinks is an appropriate exposure.
 Now your cyclist has been frozen, is sharp and you have a background which is blurred, making your cyclist the obvious subject.

 ISO